RohanGautam/EIV_IGP_jax/README.md

 - Update `main.py` to point to your data file.
 - Run `uv run main.py` in your terminal.

-This will fun the full EIV IGP model on your data with 2 MCMC chains in parallel.
+This will run the full EIV IGP model on your data with 2 MCMC chains in parallel.

 > If you want to include a GIA rate, change the `gia_rate` argument in the `data.preprocess` call.